Ryan-Amaral/PyTPG/README.md

 # tpg-python
 A python implementation of Tangled Program Graphs.
-A major refactor was recently implemented to clean up the API and improve performance.

 ## Branch: Memory
 This branch contains an implementation of an external persistent memory module as